vovatatarinov/PDF2PNG/README.md

-# File Converter -> PDF to JPG
+# File Converter -> PDF to PNG
-This is a simple app made in need of converting one and multi page PDF files to images in `.jpg` extension.
+This is a simple app made in need of converting one and multi page PDF files to images in `.png` extension.

 ### Usage
-To use app, you can simply run `MainView.java` in IDE of your choice or you can use `mvn clean package` command to create executable `java.jar` file.
+To use app, you can simply run `Main.java` in IDE of your choice.
 Then run the jar.
 After running simply select the PDF file you want to convert.

 The converted PDF will be created in the same directory, inside the archived `.zip`